-"Reconnecting neighbourhoods: pali pali project selected for temporary occupation of the pacheco institute
+"Reconnecting neighborhoods": pali pali's project selected for temporary occupation of the pacheco institute

-Pending major renovation work necessary for the creation of a group of housing units and collective services, the CPAS of Brussels has decided to make this site available for an innovative project with a strong social and cultural orientation, in line with the needs and aspirations of the neighbourhood's inhabitants.
-A call for projects was launched in early March.
-On this basis, the CPAS of the City of Brussels selected a project and appointed the manager-coordinator of the site.
+In anticipation of the major renovation work required to create a housing and community services complex, the Brussels CPAS has decided to make the site available for an innovative project with a strong social and cultural focus, in line with the needs and aspirations of local residents.
+A call for projects was launched at the beginning of March.
+On this basis, the CPAS de la Ville de Bruxelles selected a project and appointed the site manager-coordinator.

 A triple ambition

-A neighbourhood project
+A neighborhood project

-"In this logic, the programming of the temporary occupation will be determined by a call for projects involving the associations and inhabitants of the surrounding neighbourhoods.
-To guarantee this collective and participatory dynamic, pali pali will identify the associations active in the neighbourhood and the nature of their involvement in the project," explains Khalid Zian, president of the Brussels CPAS.
-In addition to this major project, the site will also host the DREAM project in two pavilions next to the main building, which focuses on the recovery of unsold food and its delivery to associations active in the field, as well as training modules for the Brussels-Ixelles police zone.
+"With this in mind, the programming of the temporary occupation will be determined by a call for projects involving the associations and residents of the surrounding neighborhoods.
+To guarantee this collective and participatory dynamic, pali pali will identify the associations active in the neighborhood and the nature of their involvement in the project," explains Khalid Zian, President of the Brussels CPAS.
+In addition to this major project, the site will also be home to the DREAM project in two pavilions adjacent to the main building, focusing on the recovery of unsold food and its delivery to associations active in the field, as well as training modules for the Brussels-Ixelles police zone.